PlaidCloud/website/content/en/docs/reference/glossary/cluster-operations.md

 date: 2019-05-12
 full_link:
 short_description: >
- The work involved in managing a Kubernetes cluster.
+ The work involved in managing a PlaidCloud cluster.

 aka:
 tags:
 - operation
 ---
- The work involved in managing a Kubernetes cluster: managing day-to-day operations, and co-ordinating upgrades.
+ The work involved in managing a PlaidCloud cluster: managing day-to-day operations, and co-ordinating upgrades.

 <!--more-->